bhumi1102/rails/guides/source/layouts_and_rendering.md

 end
 ```

-Note that we don't have explicit render at the end of the index action in accordance with "convention over configuration" principle.
-The rule is that if you do not explicitly render something at the end of a controller action, Rails will automatically look for the `action_name.html.erb` template in the controller's view path and render it.
+This will find and render the same `index.html.erb` file.
+Note that we still do not need to have an explicit `render` statement at the end of the `index` action.

+The rule is that if you do not explicitly render something at the end of a controller action, Rails will automatically look for the `action_name.html.erb` view in the controller's view path and render it.
 So in this case, Rails will render the `app/views/books/index.html.erb` file.

-If we want to display the properties of all the books in our view, we can do so with an ERB template like this:
+And now that we have a `Book` model and `@books` instance variable available we would modify the `index` view to display the properties of all the books something like this:

 ```html+erb
 <h1>Listing Books</h1>